 On approving the application, the Council will issue a Pavement Licence and attach conditions.
-The licence will also contain specific terms such as days and hours when tables and chairs and other street furniture are permitted and if necessary, the appearance and location of the furniture corresponding to the application.
+The licence will also contain specific terms such as days and hours

 A copy of the Council's standard conditions, which will be attached to all Pavement Licences is shown at Appendix 2.
 Additional conditions may be attached if the Council considers it appropriate in the circumstances of any particular case.